 RN02 - Sociology of the Arts

-The Research Network Sociology of the Arts aims to advance sociological and interdisciplinary research providing contexts for understanding the multifaceted and interwoven factors that characterize the arts in society
+The Research Network Sociology of the Arts aims to advance sociological and interdisciplinary research providing contexts for understanding the multifaceted and interwoven factors that characterize the arts in society, in the past, present, and potential futures.
+RN02 promotes collaboration and scholarly exchange between European-based scholars of the arts and non-European scholars whose work encompasses the arts in Europe.

 The Research Network on the Sociology of the Arts was formed in August 1999 at the Amsterdam General Meeting of the European Sociological Association.
 Its first conference was held in Exeter in 2000.
 RN02 emerged thanks to the efforts of Tia DeNora, Anna Lisa Tota, Robert W. Witkin, Jan Marontate and other founding members.
 It grew over the years to exceed 100 regular members by 2016.
 RN2 has for many years an ongoing collaboration with the Arts Management Studies Research Stream (AMSRS), as well as collaborations with RN7 (Sociology of Culture) and other RNs.